Emby01/Emby01/README.md

 # 💞️ I’m looking to collaborate on:
 Nothing. interesting choice of emoji for the template github.
 Collaboration is fun but that's something that I like to call a *later problem*.
 Keep that in mind.
 # 📫 How to reach me ...
 Find my Discord account it has the same pfp as my GitHub account.
+Not too difficult if you try!1 Don't give up!111
 <!---
 Emby01/Emby01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.